Skip to main content

 3. Wear loose, light-colored clothing when outdoors on sunny days.

-White, yellow, or orange-colored shirts tend to reflect the sun’s rays, while dark clothing tends to absorb the sun’s rays and gets pretty hot.
+White, yellow, or orange-colored shirts tend to reflect the sun’s rays, while dark clothing tends to absorb them and get pretty hot.

 4. Wear a cap or a wide-brim sun hat when outdoors.